 Parsnip is a root vegetable from the same family as carrots.
 You basically cook it much the same as you would carrots or turnip.

 They’re slightly larger than carrots, but have long thin roots, so use a peeler to peel the thin skin, to not waste any of this delicious fare.
-Then slice or chop it and steam for several minutes or cook with a gentle simmer for about 5 minutes.
+Then slice or chop it to steam for several minutes or cook with a gentle simmer for about 5 minutes.
 They cook much quicker than carrots and potatoes, so you might want to keep that in mind when preparing your meal.